top of page

 Suggested Photography Equipment

 This list is designed to be an exhaustive list of equipment you may wish to bring if you have it.
-You only require the basics - camera, lens, battery, memory card.
 Please also consider your adventure, and its focus.
-For example, I recommend a "keep it simple" approach for backcountry adventures, and a tripod for waterfall workshops.

 • DSLR / mirrorless camera(s)